pingcap/blog/github-discussions-bringing-the-open-source-community-closer-together-and-all-in-github.md

 ## GitHub: organized software but a scattered community

 > "People around the world are turning to open source—and to GitHub.
-It is becoming not only the home for developers, but a platform where people in many roles, doing diverse work, come to learn, engage with the community, and contribute to projects that advance the greater good. " GitHub Octoverse 2020 Report
+It is becoming not only the home for developers, but a platform where people in many roles, doing diverse work, come to learn, engage with the community, and contribute to projects that advance the greater good."
+GitHub Octoverse 2020 Report

 GitHub is a world-leading developer platform as well as a community-based project collaboration platform.